Walabot-Projects/Walabot-MeetingRoom/README.md

-Meeting Room app
+# Meeting Room #
 ---

-This is an app using Alexa along with Walabot for finding a free meeting room in the office.
+This app helps you find a free meeting room around the office.
+It's an example of an integration between Walabot and Alexa.

 ## Questions you can ask Alexa ##
 * Alexa, meeting room